Necrotizing gingivitis: Diagnosis

 Diagnosis is usually clinical.
 Smear for fusospirochaetal bacteria and leukocytes; blood picture occasionally.
 The important differentiation is with acute leukemia or herpetic stomatitis.

 Classification

 Necrotizing gingivitis is part of a spectrum of disease termed necrotizing periodontal diseases.
 It is the most minor form of this spectrum, with more advanced stages being termed necrotizing periodontitis, necrotizing stomatitis, and the most extreme, cancrum oris.
-Acute necrotizing ulcerative gingivitis (ANUG) refers to the clinical onset of NUG.
-The word acute is used because usually the onset is sudden.
-Other forms of NUG may be chronic or recurrent.

-Necrotizing ulcerative periodontitis (NUP) is where the infection leads to attachment loss, and involves only the gingiva, periodontal ligament and alveolar ligament.
+Necrotizing periodontitis (NP) is where the infection leads to attachment loss, and involves only the gingiva, periodontal ligament and alveolar ligament.
 Progression of the disease into tissue beyond the mucogingival junction characterizes necrotizing stomatitis.

 Treatment

 Treatment includes irrigation and debridement of necrotic areas (areas of dead and/or dying gum tissue), oral hygiene instruction and the uses of mouth rinses and pain medication.
 If there is systemic involvement, then oral antibiotics may be given, such as metronidazole.
 As these diseases are often associated with systemic medical issues, proper management of the systemic disorders is appropriate.